October 11, 2023 2 min read

-Pour 1/3 of the hot milk into the cup so it’s 2/3 full.
+Pour hot milk to fill the cup 2/3 full.

 To make a successful cappuccino at home, it's important that the milk is frothed to a rich, creamy texture.
 Indeed, the texture of the foam is the key to a successful cappuccino.
 It has often been mistakenly thought that a cappuccino should be made by adding a thick cloud of foam to a double espresso.
 However, this is not the best way of doing things, as foam too thick will not incorporate itself perfectly to the coffee.
 Instead, the hot milk should be mixed with the espresso and then topped with a velvety foam.
 This ensures a smooth, delicious cappuccino !

 It's also useful to understand the difference between a cappuccino and a latte.
 The ingredients of both beverages are the same, but the ratio of espresso to milk isn’t.
 The way they are made also differs, as a latte is made with one or two shots of espresso and a fine micro foam of milk, while a cappuccino is made with a single or double shot of espresso, hot milk and rich milk foam.